Mr. Santiago: Plot

+In the cold open, the squad members try to predict how Holt would react to eating a marshmallow.
+Boyle ends up being the closest by correctly guessing he would giggle in a high-pitched voice.

 It's Thanksgiving and it's Amy's (Melissa Fumero) turn in hosting the dinner at her house, for which she invited her father Victor (Jimmy Smits), a retired cop.
 Intending to impress him, Jake (Andy Samberg) reveals to Terry (Terry Crews) that he orchestrated a binder that has his interests.

 Jake picks Victor up from the airport and begins bonding with him.
 However, Victor finds the binder but states that he likes Jake, to which he reveals he has an unsolved 20-year old case that Jake could solve.
 They decide to find the culprit of a bank robbery and confront members of a family.
 However, the members prove they weren't in the bank at the time and they both leave.
 Victor then tells Jake that he also has a binder with Jake's data and states that he doesn't like him for his attitude, deeming him not right for Amy.
-After getting in a discussion with Amy on the phone, they manage to solve the case by proving the daughter of the family committed it.
+They then call Amy on the phone, who reprimands both of them for thinking she needs her father's approval for whoever she dates.
+Their discussion with Amy ultimately allows them to solve the case by proving the daughter of the family committed it.
 This gets Victor's respect for Jake.

 While they solve the case, the rest of the squad work on the dinner.
 Due to a lack of turkeys in the market, they're forced to get a real turkey, which Boyle (Joe Lo Truglio) will behead.
 After Rosa (Stephanie Beatriz) and Gina (Chelsea Peretti) fight to keep it alive, the turkey turns aggressive and locks them in the bathroom.
 Boyle manages to calm him with food, although he ends up injured.
 Meanwhile, Holt (Andre Braugher) gives Adrian (Jason Mantzoukas) a $2000 loan to get a private investigator license.
 However, Adrian decides to spend it to bet on a televised dog show, infuriating Holt, who threatens to sue him.
 Despite Holt's worries, Adrian's dog wins, earning him $70,000.